An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Streptococcal infections in the upper respiratory tract, such as tonsillitis, sinusitis, and strep throat, are known to trigger guttate psoriasis in children and young adults.
 These infections may also worsen ordinary plaque psoriasis.

 - Human immunodeficiency virus (HIV) is also associated with psoriasis.
+This was an unexpected finding, as HIV infection depletes the T cells thought to mediate psoriasis.

 - An uncommon strain of human papillomaviruses (HPV), called EV-HPV, has been associated with psoriasis.
 Although EV-HPV is probably not a direct cause, it may play a role in the continuation of psoriasis.
 This HPV strain is not one of the viruses that cause cervical cancer and genital warts.